 1. Procurement Officer

 Also known as “purchasing officers,” procurement specialists are in charge of acquiring products that are essential for business operations.
-Analytical, organizational and bargaining skills are crucial for this position, which is one of most important in what is known as the supply chain.
+Analytical, organizational and bargaining skills are crucial for this position, which is one of the most important in what is known as the supply chain.
 The procurement officer must set standards and timing requirements for the goods their company needs, then search for and compare the suppliers’ reputations, what they offer, quality and pricing.
-Out of all of those, the procurement officer must choose one to prepare a contract with and then monitor the effectiveness of the product, delivery and relationship.
+Out of all of those, the procurement officer must choose one to prepare a contract with and then monitor the effectiveness of the product, delivery, and relationship.

 For a South Florida company, such as Fresh Del Monte Produce, procurement officers may be expected to deal with international trade logistics since this is a business with connections to American and European economies.
 In some cases, procurement officers are appointed to serve as members of executive boards.

 There will never be a shortage of jobs for business administration graduates who specialize in office management.
 This being the 21st century, office administrators are expected to be resourceful and capable of multitasking.
 Basic skills include intermediate to advanced use of databases, and especially Microsoft software such as Word, Excel, etc. Occasionally some light reporting and accounting skills.
 Office Managers usually must be personable, handle phones, clients, employees well, can plan office space use and maintenance and can handle unexpected office situations.

 Florida-based companies, such as home security giant ADT, are always looking for office managers.

 A company’s most valuable asset will always be its human capital.
 Human resource managers are in charge of workforce administration, which starts at the recruitment level and continues through payroll, training, compliance, benefits, scheduling, retention, counseling, strategic planning and more.